 The internship experience is an immersive one and I really felt part of the firm life from the outset.
 I was lucky enough to be in the office for the firm’s Summer BBQ, and also got to take part in the weekly MHC tag-rugby and soccer games.
 This was on top of the great social bond among the interns, which is fostered by the programme of events provided by MHC.”

-Sarah Moynihan, Trainee, BCLI at University College Dublin
+Sarah Moynihan, Associate and former Trainee, BCLI at University College Dublin

 “I felt like part of the team from the very first day.
 I was assigned a Partner to work with and a trainee “buddy” to help with any queries I had.
 Everyone was really approachable and friendly.
 During the four weeks, I attended court on a number of occasions, assisted with drafting documents and researched many interesting areas of law.
 I felt that I contributed meaningfully to the work of my team and as a result, I gained an invaluable insight into the work of a commercial law firm.”